 - Running Gag: "Bigger on the Inside"

 - Set Right What Once Went Wrong: What Stuart and Reed attempt to do in both universes.
 Neither are happy with what they get.

 - Shout-Out: The name "Punxatornee" is a reference to Groundhog Day.
 Professor Capra is named for Frank Capra, director of the classic Christmas movie It's a Wonderful Life.
 The other characters are also named for characters and actors from It's a Wonderful Life.

-- The bells after the announcement on Black Disc chime in "We're all having a wonderful Christmas time."
-Mel notes this.
+- The bells after the announcement on Black Disc chime in "We're all having a wonderful Christmas time.", which Mel notes.
 She later namedrops Bing Crosby and Edgar Allan Poe.

 - Stable Timeloop: Although it's more like a Moebius Strip.
 You have to go around the loop twice to get back to your starting point.

-- Terminator Twosome: The Black and White teams, from each other's point of view.
+- Terminator Twosome: The Black and White teams of Stuart and Reed, from each other's point of view.

 - Theme Naming: Mostly from It's a Wonderful Life.